dsureauperso/rabbitmq/README.md

 ### Clustering / queues mirroring / load balancing

-Here are the main features we covered with this POC.
+Here are the main features we are covering with this POC.

 A RabbitMQ cluster is a logical grouping of one or several nodes, each sharing users, virtual hosts, queues, exchanges, bindings, runtime parameters and other distributed state.